 Vanda Pauwels, CPA, Ph.D., Adjunct Faculty, Hospitality and Retail Management

 Dr. Vanda Pauwels holds bachelor's and master's degrees in accounting and a Ph.D. in consumer economics and environmental design, all from Texas Tech University.
 Prior to her higher education career, she spent nearly a decade practicing as a certified public account (CPA).
 She worked as an auditor in banking, agriculture, and retail businesses.
 She also performed tax compliance services for individuals, businesses, estates, trusts, and nonprofits.

 She has been a university instructor for more than 20 years, teaching accounting, ethics, finance, and personal financial planning.
 Her doctoral research was in retirement planning, and she has a passion for financial literacy, especially among young adults.

 Edward E. Whitacre, Jr. College of Engineering

-Karl Bandilla, Lecturer, Engineering
+Karl Bandilla, Director, Academics, and Lecturer, Engineering

 Karl Bandilla is an environmental engineer who researches the management of groundwater resources.
 He holds M.S. degrees in civil and environmental engineering from the Technische Universität Darmstadt (Germany) and the State University of New York at Buffalo (United States).
 He earned a Ph.D. in environmental engineering at the State University of New York at Buffalo, where he also worked as an instructor and research associate.
 Bandilla then conducted research at the United States Environmental Protection Agency and at Princeton University.
 Bandilla's specialty is flow and transport in groundwater.
 Here at Texas Tech, he teaches “Statics,” “Material Science,” and other engineering classes.
 He also conducts research related to sustainability of groundwater resources in Costa Rica.